aggie-coding-club/Rev-Registration/README.md

 Before running any commands, if you're not running in the virtual environment(you should see `(env)` somewhere in your current terminal line), run `source env/bin/activate` or `./env/Scripts/activate`.

 ### Backend:
 - You will have to make and apply migrations before running the server (and whenever our models are changed).
-To generate the files that django uses to apply migrations, run `python3 ./manage.py makemigrations`, and to then apply these to the database, run `python3 ./manage.py migrate`.
+To apply migrations to your database, run `python3 ./manage.py migrate`
     - `manage.py` can be found in the `./autoscheduler/` directory.

+- You'll also need to make a `.env` file in `autoscheduler/autoscheduler/settings/` which contains our client ID and secret for Google OAuth.
+As these are private values, you'll need to ask one of the members for it.

 - After migrating, you can run the server with `python3 ./manage.py runserver`.
 When running for the first time, you will have to configure `autoscheduler/autoscheduler/config/postgres-info.json` with your postgres username and password.
 This file will be automatically created if you run `python3 ./manage.py runserver`.
      - This starts a webserver that's listening on port 8000, so you can navigate to `localhost:8000/` and you should see the landing page